marcodelmastro/CultOfTheBoundVariable/README.md

 | Python (PyPy)  | `5412.57s user 47.87s system 98% cpu 1:32:34.61 total` |
 | C++            | `2713.64s user 16.22s system 99% cpu 45:56.45 total`   |

+### Saving state

+The C++ UM implementation is indeed faster than the Python one, but one thing that could help (in both cases!) would probably be to save the UM status and start from there to cut on loading and initialization time.
+I will try to implement this in python since `pickle` makes things easy.